xstarkit/kyn/README.md

          edge = par3 &times; r~mso~ (the same applies for outer edge)
   * **par5  ... rout**
     - outer edge of non-zero disc emissivity (in GM/c^2 or in r~mso~)
+    - if outer edge is equal or larger than 1000 GM/c^2 then the emission from above this radius is added
   * **par6  ... phi**
     - lower azimuth of non-zero disc emissivity (degrees)
   * **par7  ... dphi**